10 Maritime Recruitment Trends for 2020

-2019 has been an interesting year, and the Maritime industry has never seen such unprecedented change.
+2019 has been an interesting year in Maritime.
 The impact of the year on recruitment trends has been significant.
-To highlight some of the trends developed from the last year and how they will impact your recruitment in 2020, Mark Charman, Faststream, CEO has put together his top 10 Maritime Recruitment Trends for 2020:
+To highlight some of the trends developed from the last year and how they will impact your recruitment in 2020, Mark Charman, Faststream Recruitment, CEO and Founder has put together his top 10 Maritime Recruitment Trends for 2020:

 1. The continued rise of the digital candidate